crossplane/crossplane/design/design-doc-composition-functions.md

         {{- end }}
 ```

-This example is functionally identical to [the Go example][#use-language-sdks],
+This example is functionally identical to [the Go example](#use-language-sdks),
 but uses a DSL - Go templates with http://masterminds.github.io/sprig/ and a
-few Crossplane-specific functions.
-Indeed this Function could be built using the
-Go SDK - a generic Function for anyone who prefers Go Templates.
+few Crossplane-specific Functions.

 Here's another example of a generic Function.
 This one lets Composition authors
 express their Composition logic in arbitrary, inline [Starlark][starlark].